NateA275/Data-Structures-and-Algorithms/Data_Structures/Hashtables/README.md

 ## What is a Hashtable?

-A hashtable is a data structure that implements an associative array abstract data type, a structure that can map keys to values.

-A hash table uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found.
+> A hashtable is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hashtable uses a hash function to compute an index of an array of buckets or slots, to which the desired value can be stored or retrieved.

 ## What is it used for?
 Why?